Add Your Heading Text Here

 4️.
 Track Progress With Real KPIs

-Metric Target Why
+Metric Target Why It Matters

-Hours per Day +10% monthly Shows growth
+Hours Per Day +10% monthly Measures growth

 Comebacks Under 2% Protects quality

-Diagnostic Accuracy 85%+ Shows skill
+Diagnostic Accuracy 85%+ Measures skill

-Attendance 95%+ Shows commitment
+Attendance 95%+ Measures commitment

 5️.
 Celebrate Every Milestone